ubedthaheem/laravel-web-app/README.md

-# velosi-laravel
+# laravel web app
-This is private repo to manage Velosi project Laravel
+This is private repo to manage project Laravel